Walfred-MA/Ctyper/readme.md

 1. **Input file(s)**
 2. **Corresponding output file(s)**
 3. **The pangenome allele database file** (must be indexed)
-   - the database of pangenome allele for 3,351 CNV genes and 212 medically challenging genes.
+   - the database of pangenome allele for 3,351 CNV genes and 212 other medically challenging genes.
 The information of those genes and their belonged matrices can be found at data/select_files.txt.
    - If you prefer only run selected genes or you want to run in smaller RAM, you can use a tool called matrixpartion.py we included at tools/Partition

 4. **Sequencing coverage information**, either by: